 The Lemvig Biogas MeGa-stoRE project is technical proof of concept of adding sabatier based biogas upgrading to an existing biogas plant in Denmark .
 The Lemvig Biogas plant is the largest in Denmark.
 Slurry from about 75 farms and other waste and residual products from industrial production are used to generate heat and power .

-The following diagram from the MeGa-stoRE project report provides an overview of the material and energy flows in the pilot plant, showing the sabatier methanisation reactor and hydrogen production from renewable electricity:
+The following diagram from a MeGa-stoRE project presentation provides an overview of the material and energy flows in the pilot plant, showing the sabatier methanisation reactor and hydrogen production from renewable electricity:

 We can read from this diagram that ‘for every hour’ 1713 m3 of biogas is produced with an energy content of 12.3 MWh.
 The energy content reflects the methane content which is 1114 m3.